 Artwork from video games – a real goldmine for great portraits

 Titles of video games or tabletop RPG games to get a certain style

 An example search term could look like this: “portrait witcher sorceress concept art” or “portrait 1920 male criminal”.

-4. Legal situation when using images from the internet
+4. Legal CONSIDERATIONS when using images from the internet

 Artbreeder.com – Create and customize your own portraits

 Artbreeder.com is an impressive website for creating portrait and landscape images suitable for tabletop RPGs.
-Not only does it provides a few thousand different portraits in both illustration and photorealistic style.
-It also lets you edit them to a very high degree.
-You can either merge two portraits into one or change facial traits based on age, skin tone and even emotional expressions.
+Not only does it provide a few thousand different portraits in both illustration and photorealistic style, but it also lets you edit them to a very high degree.
+You can either merge two portraits into one or change facial traits based on age, skin tone, and even emotional expressions.
 And this literally only takes a few seconds due to Artbreeder’s powerful image creation AI.

 Here’s an example: All the images below are based on a single portrait of Daenerys Targaryen.
 Each variation took less than one minute to make on Artbreeder.com.